-Basically, whats happening is our sensory organs (ears and eyes) recognize the threat, which sends a signal to our brain (the hypothalamus, specifically), which interprets the response and decides what to do about it.
-In situations of danger, as seen above, a cascade of hormones are released, with the intention to activate our adrenals.
-The adrenals pump out the hormones epinephrine (adrenaline), norephinephrine, and cortisol, all with the intention to prepare our body run faster or fight harder for our survival.
+Basically, what's happening is our sensory organs (ears and eyes) recognize the threat, which sends a signal to our brain (the hypothalamus, specifically), which interprets the response and decides what to do about it.
+In situations of danger, as seen above, a cascade of hormones is released, with the intention to activate our adrenals.
+The adrenals pump out the hormones epinephrine (adrenaline), norepinephrine, and cortisol, all with the intention to prepare our body to run faster or fight harder for our survival.

 So why am I boring you with this...
 The important thing to recognize is this response is designed to prepare us physically for situations of life or death - situations that occur far less often these days (I haven't seen a Sabertooth tiger lately, anyways)

 However, the stress response is still active, but for different reasons.

 Today we experience a much different kind of stress - more like the one I mentioned initially (work, school, home, etc).
 Instead of this stress being "acute" or temporary, it tends to be of lower intensity and of longer duration.

 Nowadays, you can't simply run from the problem, if you get what I'm saying.
 We'll call this "chronic stress".